eanord4/EN-Chess/README.md

   * Online compiler: There will probably be a "Run" or "Execute" button—-just press that.
 5. Play!

+_Example of game start--Note that the quadruple "A" in the_ x _squares is just a decorative effect (for symmetry and alluding to the space-bending properties of the_ x _squares); as will all other squares, these can only hold one piece at a time._
 ![](en-chess-game-start.jpg)

 ## Usage and Gameplay